INVESTOR ALERT: Core Scientifi - GuruFocus.com

-Robbins+Geller+Rudman+%26amp%3B+Dowd+LLP announces that purchasers or acquirers of Core Scientific Inc. (NASDAQ: CORZ; CORZW) securities between January 3, 2022 and October 26, 2022, inclusive (the “Class Period”) have until January 13, 2023 to seek appointment as lead plaintiff in the Core Scientific class action lawsuit.
+SAN DIEGO, Nov.
+16, 2022 /PRNewswire/ -- The law firm of Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Core Scientific Inc. (NASDAQ: CORZ; CORZW) securities between January 3, 2022 and October 26, 2022, both dates inclusive (the "Class Period") have until January 13, 2023 to seek appointment as lead plaintiff in the Core Scientific class action lawsuit.
 Captioned Pang v.
 Core Scientific Inc., No. 22-cv-01191 (W.D.
-Tex.), the Core Scientific class action lawsuit charges Core Scientificand certain of its top executives with violations of the Securities Exchange Act of 1934.
+Tex.), the Core Scientific class action lawsuit charges Core Scientific and certain of its top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Core Scientific class action lawsuit, please provide your information here: